dbracewell/dbracewell.github.io/cv.md

 Oculus360, Addison, TX
 -------------------------------------------------------------------------------
+*Data Science Consultant*, *2017 - Present*

+- Design new algorithms and research direction for the Data Science team.

 *Vice President of Technology*, *2014 - 2017*

 - Led, designed, and implemented the Machine Learning, Natural Language Processing, and Psycholinguistics algorithms driving Oculus360's consumer analytic platform, which  provides deep insights about consumers needs, wants, and desires.